-The Dr Lawrie Shears Public Lecture series was established to honour Dr Lawrence (Lawrie) Shears.
-Dr Shears has played a significant role in education – from his commencement as a classroom teacher in the 1940’s, through to his time as Director-General of the Victorian Education Department.
-Dr Shears was awarded a Sir James Darling Medal in 2009 in recognition of his outstanding and sustained contribution to Victorian education.
-The Department partners with bankmecu to host this event.
+The Dr Lawrie Shears Public Lecture series was established to honour Dr Lawrence (Lawrie) Shears (1921-2016).
+Dr Shears played a significant role in education – from his commencement as a classroom teacher in the 1940s, through to his time as Director-General of the Victorian Education Department.

-Where: Bastow Institute of Educational Leadership, 603-615 Queensberry Street, North Melbourne on Thursday, 14 August 2014.~
+The 2014 Dr Lawrie Shears Doctoral Scholarship was awarded at the event at Bastow Institute of Educational Leadership, 603-615 Queensberry Street, North Melbourne on Thursday, 14 August 2014.~

 ‘Leading learning in contemporary educational settings: the work between a thousand flowers blooming and shared models of teaching’

 What does it mean to be a leader of learning in contemporary educational settings?